 Personal Story: My experience with the community is very vague as I don’t really interact with many people as that’s just who I am as a person and as a cosplayer.
 I love seeing young kids faces when they see their favourite heroes come to life that’s what makes getting up at 7 am and going to Glasgow worth it.
 Cosplaying is addictive, once you’re hooked it’s very hard to let it go.
 I’m probably more “famous” for my Beast cosplay as I’d be bold enough to say that no one else cosplay’s him.

 Lewis PennycookBio: I am a somewhat quiet person with a nice personality who is laid back and gets on with everybody and is also a huge anime and manga fan.
 I am studying 3D animation at college right now.
-I also have a Deviant Art account where I upload my artwork. https://classicsonic23.deviantart.com (the link to My DA account) I also have a YouTube account where I do commentaries over my favourite games and recently speed paints.
-You can check that out here by following the link, https://www.youtube.com/user/papermariottydfan1
+I also have a Deviant Art account where I upload my artwork.
+I also have a YouTube channel where I do commentaries over my favourite games and recently speed paints.

 Personal Story: My story with the cosplay community started way back in 2014 when i did my first ever cosplay of monkey D Luffy and it was amazing seeing so many people recognise the character and welcome a newbie to cosplaying and getting hugged by someone and exclaiming “Monkey D Luffy I love you” no one was ever looking down on me for showing my love for One piece like so many had a school.
 I went to the next year’s megacon as Wario from the Wario land series with one of my best friends in the cosplay community Yuuki kimidori who after inviting her to come to megacon that year she invited me to come to MCM comic con the following year. while this wouldn’t be the only time i met her we both went to Raicon in 2015 as the fan ship of Prussia and Canada from hetalia and I was introduced to the Glasgow Cosplay community which i must say is even more welcoming to people and there were so many nice and compassionate people it was like I was at home with the people there I even made friends with a couple of girls on the train ride home from Glasgow.
 Going to MCM comic con was amazing to say the least I met some of the cosplay super stars like Henry woo and many others and besides a little negativity from a few people I had met before the convention and from other sources the community has been a great laugh to be around and I always keep coming back with bigger and better cosplays including a few I have wanted to do for years such as Eliwood from one of my favourite franchise’s Fire Emblem and Ranma Saotome from one of my favourite Anime’s/Manga’s Ranma 1/2.
 With each year I make more and more friends with the same interests and I love being able to finally have friends with the same interests who won’t take the piss out of me for liking something out of the norm.

 Hayley CordleyBio: Well I have been cosplaying for just over a year.
 My first costume was Captain America for MCM Scotland in 2016 which was also my first convention.
-I’m from Gretna in Dumfriesshire and I’m 23 🙂
+I’m from Gretna in Dumfriesshire.
+You can find me on Instagram and YouTube.

 Personal Story: I think the main reason I cosplay is getting reactions especially when you could be the one making someone’s day, especially when it’s kids they look up at you in wonder when you’re in full costume, it’s just a great feeling.
 I’ve also made a lot of friends throughout the cosplay community and gotten closer to people because we are interest in the same things.
 Meeting guests who I never thought I’d meet is another reason to love the community, if people weren’t so interested in cosplay and the whole comic/anime/movie movement we probably wouldn’t have the cons we have.
 I mean meeting idols of mine like Michael Rooker, Sean Gunn and Troy Baker would have probably been impossible without the cons that have been set up by really dedicated people and of course the whole community who keep them running.